|

 If your master contains third-party software applications, such as Apple QuickTime, Windows Media Player, etc. additional licensing may be required.
 These applications are the property of the organizations that developed them.
 Even for freeware or shareware applications, you need a User Distribution License to include them on your project.
 Most software owners will require you to print their logo, trademark, or copyright symbol on your packaging, inserts, and discs.
 They may even mandate inclusion of warranty disclaimers and other legal information.
 Most third-party software, shareware, and freeware companies have downloadable licensing agreements on their websites.

-Submit a completed IPR form (Audio and Enhanced CD projects).
+Submit a completed IPR form (Audio projects).

 Submit a completed IPR form (DVD and CD-ROM projects).

-Master Use License (if your project contains samples of previously released material) |
+• Master Use License (if your project contains samples of previously released material)

-User Distribution License (if you are using someone else’s software on your disc) |
+• User Distribution License (if you are using someone else's software on your disc)

-Third-party material should be credited on your artwork (for music CDs) or in the on-screen credits (for films on DVD/CD-ROMs).
+Reminder: Third-party material should be credited on your artwork (for music CDs) or in the on-screen credits (for films on DVD/CD-ROMs).

-I have a few samples on my recording.
-I've heard that I'm able to include short samples without royalty clearance.
-Is that true?
-No. You need to clear every sample on your recording, regardless of the length of the sample – even if it’s under a second long!
+No. You need to clear every sample on your recording, regardless of the length of the sample - even if it’s under a second long!
 Prior to replication, you need to clear all permissions to use each sample on your recording.
 If you can recognize the original recording (the sample) in any way, you are considered to have taken value.
 Click here to see what license(s) are required for your project.

-If my product is for promotion only and I am not going to sell my product, then do I still have to obtain licensing?
 Yes; whether or not you sell a product is not related to securing clearance.
 Permission is required to use someone else's material, even if it is for promotional purposes only.

-I place many reorders on my selections at Disc Makers.
-Does each selection need to be reviewed and must I include an Intellectual Property Rights (IPR) form for every reorder?
 If your initial order was placed prior to May 1st, 2000 (the date when our piracy program went into effect) we will need to review your reorder and require a completed Intellectual Property Rights (IPR) Form for your Audio or DVD/CD-ROM project.
 Any order placed on or after May 1st, 2000 falls under our piracy program procedures, and does not need to be reviewed again.
 Once your order has been reviewed once, it will not be reviewed again.

-If my master source is reviewed by Disc Makers and is considered unacceptable under the CDSA program, will my order be canceled?
 No, but it may be delayed!
 Your project manager will explain exactly why it failed and what is needed to bring your project into compliance to proceed with your order.
 If you are unable to make the necessary changes, or if Disc Makers does not receive the necessary information, your source master will be returned to you and your order will be canceled.

-Are blank Intellectual Property Rights (IPR) forms available on the Internet for me to download?
 Yes.
-Click here to download our Audio Intellectual Property Rights Form or click here to download our Film/Video Intellectual Property Rights Form.
+Click here to access our Audio Intellectual Property Rights Form or click here to download our Film/Video Intellectual Property Rights Form.